Scott3142/pyglet-boat-race/README.md

 ## Execution

-The game can be played by executing the command `python src/<file-name>.py`.
+The game can be played by executing the command `python src/main.py` or by simply hitting 'Run' in [Repl.it](https://repl.it/).

 ## Contact